 Turns out, another traveler had mistakenly taken my bag and left with it.
 Honest mistake, but now I was in a foreign country without any clothes.

 Thankfully, travel insurance had me covered.
-While the airline was working to fix the problem, I called World Nomads and told them the situation.
+While the airline was working to fix the problem, I called World Nomads (my insurer for that particular trip) and told them the situation.
 I was able to get reimbursed for clothes I purchased while my bag was being located.

-A couple days later, my luggage was returned to me, but the whole ordeal was stressful and frustrating.
+A couple days later, my luggage was returned to me (thankfully!), but the whole ordeal was stressful and frustrating.

 Moral of the story: Place some sort of marker (i.e. tie a unique piece of cloth to your luggage) so that you know your own luggage and others won’t mistake it for theirs!